ligato/site/content/cnf/cnf-def.md

 In any domain, the network plays a crucial role.
 This is especially true in cloud native environments .
 The momentum behind cloud native, the architecture, applications, and the greater ecosystem has perhaps inadvertently pushed networking into the background.

-The advent of CNFs can serve as a vehicle to establish the network as playing a prominent and critical role in the success of cloud native.
+The advent of CNFs can serve as a vehicle to establish the network as playing a prominent and vital role in the success of cloud native.